zzxwill/oss/intl.en-US/SDK Reference/Python/Upload objects/Resumable upload.md

     num_threads=4)
 ```

-For more information about resumable upload, see [Resumable upload](../../../../reseller.en-US/Developer Guide/Upload files/Multipart upload.md#) in the OSS Developer Guide.
+For more information about resumable upload, see [Resumable upload](../../../../../reseller.en-US/Developer Guide/Upload files/Multipart upload.md#) in the OSS Developer Guide.

+**Note:**

+-   Multiple threads are launched in resumable uploads or downloads.
+Therefore, you do not need to encapsulate multiple upload or download threads when calling the method.
+Otherwise, data may be transmitted repeatedly.
+-   We recommend you set a larger part size when the network connection is stable.
+Otherwise, set a smaller part size.